I Love Walking In France

 Curemonte, GR480, France

-Until the middle of the fifteenth century, village life in this part of France was centred in nearby la Combe.
-But, by the time the Hundred Years War had ended in 1453, the village had been destroyed.
-All that remains today is the tiny chapel dedicated to Saint-Hilaire.
+Until the middle of the fifteenth century, village life in this part of France was centred in the nearby village of la Combe.
+By the end of the Hundred Years War in 1453, the village had been destroyed.
+All that remains today is the tiny chapel dedicated to Saint-Hilaire, which is located on the D106 a short distance beyond Branceilles.

 The villagers moved to the site of present-day Curemonte and settled around three châteaux built during the fourteenth and fifteenth centuries by generations of the Plas family.